sophiagzf/teamHoward/README.md

 Make sure you have the following Python libraries loaded: pandas, re, argparse, os, psycopg, numpy

-Run the following command:
+### Run the following command:

 python load_data.py {COLLEGE SCORECARD FILEPATH} {IPEDS FILEPATH}

+It is important that you run the command with the College Scorecard filepath BEFORE the IPEDS filepath.
+Also, it is important that you run the command with data from the same year.

-Example:
+### Example:

 python load_data.py data/MERGED2018_19_PP.csv data/hd2019.csv

+The above command will load 2019 College Scorecard and IPEDS data into the SQL database 'institutions' table.

 Congrats!
 Your data should be loaded into the SQL database!